SCIENCE OF SIGHT

 The Science of Sight and why eye movement is important

-One doesn’t merely look at something while on the road.
-Our vision’s center focuses on perceiving detail and frequently shifts its point of attention.
+One doesn’t merely look at something while riding or driving.
+Our vision’s center focuses on perceiving detail and frequently darts from one point of attention to another.
 This shifting is often guided by experience, such as checking taillights or stoplights, while peripheral vision stays alert for motion and notifies the center focus area accordingly.
-However, there are times when the lower brain stem drives our eyes, seeking movement or signs of danger.
+However, there are times when the lower brain stem takes control of our eyes, seeking movement or signs of danger.
 These primordial instincts are hardwired within us due to our evolutionary history.
 Despite being trained or deeply ingrained, these brain functions can be overridden by fatigue, distractions, or daydreaming, leading to potentially catastrophic consequences.

 For instance, daydreaming can shut down these functions, while training our focus can heighten them.
-As we approach an intersection, our peripheral vision detects motion, focusing our eyes precisely on the area.
-Our brain evaluates the risk of proceeding through a green light, considering factors like a child waiting or someone texting while driving.
+As we approach an intersection, our peripheral vision detects motion, allowing our eyes to focus precisely on the traffic ahead.
+Our brain evaluates the risk of proceeding through a green light, considering factors like a child playing on the sidewalk or someone texting while driving.
 Meanwhile, our eyes rapidly shift between various points: the traffic light, the other side of the intersection, oncoming traffic, and vehicles alongside and behind us.
 This is the ideal way to utilize our vision effectively.

 focus